markwilliams970/changeset-utils/README.md

  * Interactive script to delete a changeset from a Selected Rally Artifact, using Ruby
  * create_scm.rb
  * Interactive script to allow creation of a new SCM Repository in a Rally Workspace, using Ruby
+* Script Requirements:
+ * Ruby 1.9.3 or higher
+ * rally_api 1.0 or higher
 ## License

 These tools are released under the MIT license.
 See the file [LICENSE](./LICENSE) for the full text.